IanStarnes/Barbara-And-Ian/Research Project/Research_Report.md

 ## Introduction

 Filtration is an important component in all water sanitation.
 Different mediums are used in filters, however we decided to focus on activated carbon and sand and how effective they are in removing contaminants in water.
+Activated carbon can be used in water treatment, primarily, to remove sediment and volatile organic compounds.
+It is also able to remove odor and taste from the water that goes through an activated carbon filter.
+However, it is not effective in dissolved inorganic compounds.
+It can be used in items on the household scale to large industrial scale filtration.

 ## Objectives